bihealth/sodar-server/docs_manual/source/ext_tool_winscp.rst

     .. image:: _static/ext_tool_winscp/WinSCP_Login.png

-    - Set "File Protocol" to "WebDAV"
+    - Paste the full URL to the WebDAV server (see above) into the "Host" section.
-    - Set "Encryption" to "TLS/SSL Implicit encryption"
+    - The "File Protocol" field will be automatically updated to "WebDAV".
-    - Paste the full URL/address (see above) into "Host name"
+    - The "Encryption" field will be set to "TLS/SSL Implicit encryption".
     - Enter your user name into "User name"
     - Next, check that the correct path to the directory is used for connecting.
 Click "Advanced".